McDonald's quits Crimea as fears of trade clash grow

 Targeted sanctions imposed on a number of prominent Russians by the United States and the European Union have alarmed some foreign investors.

-Moscow has frequently used energy as a political weapon in dealing with its neighbors, and European customers are now concerned Russia might again cut off deliveries.
+Moscow has frequently used energy as a political weapon in dealing with its neighbours, and European customers are now concerned Russia might again cut off deliveries.

 ECONOMIC PRESSURE